wspivak/aprsbot/README.md

 Added a beacon (tatical_beacon.py) which will enable APRS-IS only devices to find your tatical callsign (add a cronjob @15min intervals).

+Added a script to trim audit_log in SQLite3 db.
+Juas add a cron job.

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)

 <b>New/Changed Commands:</b>